swiftlang/swift-evolution/proposals/0014-constrained-AnySequence.md

 See the implementation in [this PR](https://github.com/apple/swift/pull/220).

-In order for this kind of delegation to become possible, `_SequenceBox` needs to be able to 'wrap' not only the base sequence but also it's associated `SubSequence`.
+In order for this kind of delegation to become possible, `_SequenceBox` needs to be able to 'wrap' not only the base sequence but also its associated `SubSequence`.
 So instead of being declared like this:

 ~~~~Swift